Geometric decomposition of abelian varieties of order 1: The Madan--Pal--Robinson classification

 We describe the classification of abelian varieties over $\FF_2$ of order 1 in terms of their associated real Weil polynomials.
 This is due to Madan--Pal \cite{madan-pal} modulo the computation of certain irreducible factors, which was completed by Robinson \cite{robinson}.

 For $n$ a positive integer, define the integer polynomial

 of degree $\max\{2, \phi(n)\}$.
 For $n = 2, 7, 30$, $P_n(x)$ is reducible:

-\begin{theorem}[Madan--Pal, Robinson] The real Weil polynomials associated to simple abelian varieties over $\FF_2$ of order $1$ are precisely those of the form $P(3-x)$ where $P(x)$ equals either $P_n(x)$ for some positive integer $n \neq 2,7,30$ or an irreducible factor of one of $P_2(x), P_7(x), P_{30}(x)$. \end{theorem} \begin{proof} By Corollary~\ref{cor:Honda-Tate p}, $P_n(3-x)$ is the real Weil polynomial of some abelian variety $A_n$ over $\FF_2$ of order $1$.
+\begin{theorem}[Madan--Pal, Robinson] The real Weil polynomials associated to simple abelian varieties over $\FF_2$ of order $1$ are precisely those of the form $P(3-x)$ where $P(x)$ equals either $P_n(x)$ for some positive integer $n \neq 2,7,30$ or an irreducible factor of one of $P_2(x), P_7(x), P_{30}(x)$. \end{theorem} \begin{proof} We first check that Corollary~\ref{cor:Honda-Tate p} applies to show that $P_n(3-x)$ is the real Weil polynomial of some abelian variety $A_n$ over $\FF_2$ of order $1$.
+For this it suffices to verify that $x^2-2$ never occurs as a factor of $P_n(3-x)$, or equivalently that $(3-x)^2 - 2 = x^2 - 6x + 7$ never occurs as a factor of $P_n(x)$; this is apparent because $P_n(0) = 1$.

 By \cite[Theorem~4]{madan-pal}, every simple abelian variety over $\FF_2$ of order 1 is a factor of $A_n$ for a unique value of $n$.
 It thus remains to compute the factorizations of the polynomials $P_n(x)$; this is established in \cite{robinson} based on partial results from \cite{madan-pal}. \end{proof}

 We next compute the Newton polygons of these abelian varieties.

 \begin{lemma} For $n = 2^m$ with $m \geq 2$, $P_n(1) = (-1)^{n/4} 2$. \end{lemma} \begin{proof} Let $\zeta$ be a primitive $n$-th root of unity.
 We may then write